bindun2/Swag-selenuim-proj/README.md

 ## Overview
 This project contains a Selenium WebDriver automation framework for the SwagLabs demo website.
-It demonstrates automated testing of key user scenarios using Java, TestNG, and Page Object Model (POM).
+It demonstrates automated testing of key user scenarios using Java, Selenuim WebDriver,TestNG, and Page Object Model (POM).

 ---